marcelom/linux-sysadmin-interview-questions/README.md

 ####[[⬆]](#toc) <a name='network'>Networking Questions:</a>

 * What is localhost and why would ```ping localhost``` fail?
+  * localhost is just a name that is defined in the /etc/hosts file.
+It usually points to the loopback interface 127.0.0.1.
+  * It can fail for several reasons: loopback not replying to ICMP pings, name resolving to a different IP, etc...
 * What is the similarity between "ping" & "traceroute" ?
 How is traceroute able to find the hops.
 * What is the command used to show all open ports and/or socket connections on a machine?
 * Is 300.168.0.123 a valid IPv4 address?